ultimate271/notes/tolkien/akallabeth.md

 first leaf opened then Isildur, who had lain long and come near to death, arose and was troubled no more by his wounds.

+### A tower is build upon Armenlos, and Nimloth is the first of the wood to be burnt upon its peak
 None too soon was this done; for after the assault the King yielded to Sauron and felled the White Tree, and turned then wholly away from the allegiance of his fathers.
 But Sauron caused to be built upon the hill in the midst of the